 About Respecting Monks

 - Planning Your Vacations

 +A Few Financial Tips

 Conversations About The King

 This is a big one — being respectful of the Thai King!
 The king of Thailand is second only to Buddha in importance, and he is always spoken of respectfully.
 That was a unique cultural thing to experience when I visited Thailand.
-In the United States, it's not uncommon for people to criticize or comment on the President, but that's not appreciated or done in Thailand.
+In the United States, it's completely normal for people to criticize or comment on the President, but that's not appreciated or done in Thailand.
 Talking about the King is a sacred, revered, and respectful conversation that is taken seriously — anyone who defames, insults, or threatens the king, the queen, the heir-apparent, or the regent can serve up to 15 years in jail.
 Aside from that though, I found that even in private conversations with local Thai friends, speech around the king was always respectful.

 No matter what, the King and the royal family are respected.
 There's a song, kind of like our pledge of Allegiance that happens before certain events — sometimes even before a movie starts at the movie theater!
 You'll see pictures of the King all over, too: look out for posters in restaurants, schools, pictures in taxi cabs, displays in airports, and more.
 In the little Thai town I visited, there was a big poster of the King rimmed with flowers in the middle of the round-about.

 When To Take Your Shoes Off

 One of the most apparent cultural differences was not wearing shoes indoors.
 When I was in Thailand, I noticed piles of shoes outside of my bedroom, outside of the school, even outside of little shops when we would go out shopping.
 I was pretty used to not wearing shoes inside of my house, but it was a little different taking my shoes off to go shop for socks at this little boutique!